GeoffreyHayward/Joomla-ResponsiveMedia/README.md

 ##How to use it

-To add responsive media to a Joomla article you need only add a token in the following form.
+To add responsive media to a Joomla article you need only add a token, anywhere into a Joomla article, in the following form.

 **YouTube**
 ```